entailor/pytailor/docs/documentation/getting_started.md

 ```

+Before you can start using pyTailor you need to fill in values for `API_WORKER_ID` and `API_SECRET_KEY` in the config file.
+These values can be found in the [profile page](https://tailor.wf/settings/profile) for your user on Tailor.wf.

 !!! note
     It is also possible to configure pytailor with environmental variables by prefixing
     the environmental variables with `PYTAILOR_`.
-E.g. to set the API key, put it in an
-    environmental variable called `PYTAILOR_API_SECRET_KEY`.
+E.g. to set the API secret key, put it in an environmental variable called `PYTAILOR_API_SECRET_KEY`.

 #### 3. Testing
 Once you are setup you can start working through the [tutorials](../tutorials/example01_hello_world.md).